Poisonous Plants

 Sloth is hanging on a mangrove tree

 Some plants carry permanent poison to protect themselves from herbivores.
-For example, the leaves of mangrove trees are poisonous to many herbivores.
+For example, the leaves of mangrove Trees are poisonous to many herbivores.
 However, a few herbivores can digest these poisonous leaves, e.g. sloths.
 Being poisonous means only a few species of animals can eat these leaves which helps mangroves to survive while providing food to limited herbivores.

 Uses of Poisonous Plants